civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Brief Changelog:
+2008-02-10 (Revision 849)
+Fixed:    The single player civilization screen updates the leader names again.
+          It displayes the civilizations in alphabetical order again, in scenarios only selectable civilizations are displayed, and the game is stareted with the selected civilization.
+Added:    The AI road pathing can now be visulaized if an accroding option is on.
+Fixed:    The AI now builds a road network from its threatened cities.
+Fixed:    The AI now adds special units to the build list even if not all
+          garrison units are build.
+Fixed:    The nationality of slaves who are working in a city are now displayed.
+Fixed:    City icons can be seen by everyone again.
+Added:    If an AI army is in the vision range of a goody hut, the goody hut gets
+          an high goal bonus.
+Changed:  Slaves go to more than the closest city.
+Fixed:    The AI now sorts its plans according their match values, plans that
+          need an high amount of units get an extra bonus.
+Changed:  If you try to move an army into a transporter with less room than the
+          army has units, the army is partially moved into the transporter.
+Fixed:    The chat window command /attach p now turns as it should be the
+          player p into an AI.
+This allows watching the AI while it is playing.
+Fixed:    The initial city interface is no more shown if the visible palyer
+          is an AI.
+Fixed:    Autosaves are now done even if the visible player is an AI.
+Fixed:    The game can now be saved even if the visible player is an AI.
+Fixed:    The AI fills now also empty build queues at the end of a turn so that
+          newly founded and captured cities do not end turn with an empty build queue.
+Fixed:    Settlers now display the full first ring of a city.
+Fixed:    Non-Settler units cannot settle on top of a city anymore.
+Fixed:    The AI now checks all its cities for rush buying of items.
+Fixed:    The AI does not use the move costs at the current position and
+          the target position anymore to estimate the distance.
+Fixed:    The AI calculates now its transporter capacity before it needs it
+          and not after planning its goals.
+Fixed:    The AI uses now the transporter that is closest to the troops to be
+          transported and not the transporter that is closest to the target.
+Fixed:    The AI does not try to use full transporters.
+Fixed:    Now the AI calculates its garrison needed for guarding slaves correctly.
+Fixed:    The AI does not try to move its sea transporters over land to reach
+          the troops that have to go on board.
+Fixed:    The AI starts to move their transporters to the goal on the same turn
+          when they have been filled.
+Fixed:    If the AI needs for a stack more than one transporter it now uses more
+          than one transporter.
+Fixed:    Holding diplomatic receptions costs now the displayed amount of gold.
+Changed:  The unit herald is now a shield like in Civ2 and CTP1.
+Added:    Messages for failed slave raids with and without dying.
+Removed:  A superflous message that one of your cities was captured.
+Fixed:    Expelling now removes move points.
+Changed:  The domestic tab of the intelegence screen now shows the capital if
+          you know were it is or if it has a wonder.
+Changed:  The domestic tab of the intelegence screen now shows instead of cities
+          with wonders all cities if you have an embassy otherwise the cities with wonders and the cities you know are shown.
+Added:    New database flags for modders:
+- StartegyDB:
+   UseBaseMoveCostsForRoads         Stategy makes the AI to plan roads by using
+                                    the base terrain costs instead of the terrain move costs inclduing terrain
+                                    improvments if its value is not zero.
+Its default value is 0 and taken from ConstDB.
+   BuildRoadsToClosestCities        Strategy makes the AI to plan roads from
+                                    each to n other cities.
+The default value for n is 5 and taken from ConstDB.
+   BaseRoadPriorityVsThreatRank     Strategy gives the AI a base road build
+                                    priority to that the threat rank is added.
+                                    Its default value is 0.01 and taken from ConstDB.
+- ConstDB:
+   UseBaseMoveCostsForRoads         Default value for the flag in StrategyDB.
+   RoadAlreadyThereCostsCoefficient The part of costs the AI deducts for tiles
+                                    along a path that already has roads.
+                                    The default value is 0.5.
+   BuildRoadsToClosestCities        Default value for the flag in StrategyDB.
+   BaseRoadPriorityVsThreatRank     Default value for the flag in StrategyDB.
+   ConiderNumCitiesForSlaves        Const gives the number of closest cities
+                                    that are considered to send the captives of a slave raid.
+- GoalDB:
+   InVisionRangeBonus               Goal adds a bonus if the target is in the
+                                    vision range of an army.
+   NoBarbarianBonus                 Goal sdds a bonus if a target is in vision
+                                    range if no Barbarians are around (i.e. no Barbarians can pop up from a goody hut).
+   CanAttackBonus                   Goal adds a bonus for armies that can attack
+                                    if the target is in vision range and Barbarians are around. (i.e. Barbarians can
+                                    pop up from goody huts).

 2007-12-14 (Revision 836)
 Fixed:    AI now bombards all nearby units if it has the opportunity.
 Fixed:    AI does not try to fortify units that are scheduled to be disbanded.
 Fixed:    AI does not try to initialize diplomatic state with dead players.
 Fixed:    AI now stops pirating trade routes properly.
 Fixed:    Removed some more events calls with invalid arguments.
 Changed:  The chat window command /importmap reports if you try to import a map
           from a not existing file and reports if the map size of the imported map does not match the map size of the loaded map.
 Fixed:    The turns until a city grows are now correctly displayed on the map
           when you modify the farmer assignement.
 Fixed:    The turns until a city grows are now correctly displayed on the map
           when you modify the empire slider settings.
 Fixed:    The key mapping screen now displays the correct key.
 Changed:  Increased the number of player in a PBEM or HotSeat game to 32.
 Changed:  Moved the experimental relgion stuff to its own AE scenario.
 Fixed:    The city sprawl code should now work.
 Added:    New database flags for modders:
 - ConstDB:
    TurnsAcceptedForOnePop Const makes the AI to add more farmers to a city if